Lemon Shortbread Cookies With Sea Salt

 • 1 Sheet parchment paper

-• Optional: Hand mixer
+• Optional: Hand mixer or stand mixer

 Ingredients

-• ¾ Cup All purpose flour
+• 2.5 Cups All purpose flour 300g

-• Lemon zest from 1 lemon.
+• Lemon zest from 3 lemons.

-• ½ Teaspoon Sea Salt Fine or flaky salt.
+• 1 Teaspoon Sea Salt Fine or flaky salt.

 Instructions

 • Combine butter and sugar together in a medium bowl using a hand mixer on medium speed or by stirring vigorously with a wooden spoon.
+You can also use a stand mixer.

 • Preheat the oven to 370°F / 190°C and line a cookie sheet with parchment paper.

-• Use a sharp knife to slice it into rectangles before placing each cookie on the prepared pan.
+• Use a sharp knife to slice them into rectangles before placing each cookie on the prepared pan.
 You can also use a cookie cutter.
 It’s helpful to use a spatula to transfer the cookies without losing their shape.

 • Prick each cookie with a fork for a traditional shortbread look.
 (The salt gathers nicely in the little holes!)
 Bake the cookies in the middle of the oven for 12-15 minutes or until the edges begin to turn golden brown.